12 min read

 So I called his bluff.

-That day, I finally stopped.
+That day, it all finally stopped.

 Because even in that moment, I was the only one thinking about what was best for our daughter, and I needed him to know I wasn’t buying his theatrics anymore.

-Don't worry, y’all, he’s still very much alive.
+Don't worry, he’s still very much alive.

 Probably still waiting on that Oscar.